 What is Brexit?

 Brexit is a shorthand term derived from ‘Britain’ and ‘exit’ used to refer to Britain’s split from the European Union.
 In 2016, a referendum vote (for everyone of voting age) was held to decide whether the UK should remain in the EU or leave.
 A good majority out of the 30 million people who voted favored that the UK should leave the EU.
-One of the common economic arguments often put forward for Brexit is that EU membership is hampering U.K.’s trade ties outside the trading bloc.
+One of the common economic arguments often put forward for Brexit is that EU membership is hampering U.K.’s trade ties outside the trading block.

 After four decades of continuous membership, the United Kingdom is all set to make a great exit from the EU in 2019.
 This will be the most complex demerger ever contemplated, having severe impacts.
 It includes the potential disruption to the lives of millions of European nationals living outside their home country, the disruption to complex supply chains in sectors such as automobiles and aviation, and the disruption on capital flows and the financial services industry.
 In this blog, our experts in the financial services industry have analyzed the impact of Brexit on the sector and what needs to be done next: